scipy/scipy.org/www/scipylib/building/windows.rst

    gfortran
    gcc

-You don't necessarily need to build in that particular location, but it should be somewhere reasonable.
+These commands should give errors as we have not provided any arguments to them.
+However an error also implies that they are accessible on the path.
 Now clone the repository required to build OpenBLAS:

 .. code:: shell